GMOD/jbrowse-components/website/docs/faq.md

 the share URL, the person you shared automatically downloads the DynamoDB entry, and decodes it with the DECODEKEY from the URL that you provide

-With this system, the contents of the dynamoDB are safe and unable to be read even by JBrowse administrators
+With this system, the contents of the dynamoDB are safe and unable to be read, even by JBrowse administrators.

 #### What should I do if the Share system isn't working?